jghamburg/my-gollum-site/k8s/k8s-local-development-1.md

 ## Summary for the Impatient

 This article describes the setup of a local dns service to call k8s services from the host machine.
 It is validated on macos High Sierra 10.13.6.
 With this setup you can use fqn service names to resolve redirect problems on your local development machine.
+This article is based on solutions on macos but contains references to Linux as well.

 ## The story begins